PaddlePaddle/PaddleSpeech/README.md

 </div>

-For more synthesized audios, please refer to [PaddleSpeech Text-To-Speech samples](https://paddlespeech.readthedocs.io/en/latest/tts/demo.html).
+For more synthesized audios, please refer to [PaddleSpeech Text-to-Speech samples](https://paddlespeech.readthedocs.io/en/latest/tts/demo.html).

 Via the easy-to-use, efficient, flexible and scalable implementation, our vision is to empower both industrial application and academic research, including training, inference & testing modules, and deployment process.
 To be more specific, this toolkit features at:
 - **Fast and Light-weight**: we provide high-speed and ultra-lightweight models that are convenient for industrial deployment.
 - **Rule-based Chinese frontend**: our frontend contains Text Normalization and Grapheme-to-Phoneme (G2P, including Polyphone and Tone Sandhi).
 Moreover, we use self-defined linguistic rules to adapt Chinese context.
 - **Varieties of Functions that Vitalize both Industrial and Academia**:
-  - *Implementation of critical audio tasks*: this toolkit contains audio functions like Speech Translation, Automatic Speech Recognition, Text-To-Speech Synthesis, Voice Cloning, etc.
+  - *Implementation of critical audio tasks*: this toolkit contains audio functions like Speech Translation, Automatic Speech Recognition, Text-to-Speech Synthesis, Voice Cloning, etc.
-  - *Integration of mainstream models and datasets*: the toolkit implements modules that participate in the whole pipeline of the speech tasks, and uses mainstream datasets like LibriSpeech, LJSpeech, AIShell, CSMSC, etc. See also [model lists](#models-list) for more details.
+  - *Integration of mainstream models and datasets*: the toolkit implements modules that participate in the whole pipeline of the speech tasks, and uses mainstream datasets like LibriSpeech, LJSpeech, AIShell, CSMSC, etc. See also [model list](#model-list) for more details.
   - *Cascaded models application*: as an extension of the application of traditional audio tasks, we combine the workflows of aforementioned tasks with other fields like Natural language processing (NLP), like Punctuation Restoration.

-# Alternative Installation
+## Installation

 The base environment in this page is
 - Ubuntu 16.04
 - python>=3.7
-- paddlepaddle>=2.2.0-rc
+- paddlepaddle>=2.2.0

 If you want to set up PaddleSpeech in other environment, please see the [installation](./docs/source/install.md) documents for all the alternatives.

-# Quick Start
+## Quick Start

 Developers can have a try of our model with only a few lines of code.

-A tiny DeepSpeech2 **Speech-To-Text** model training on toy set of LibriSpeech:
+A tiny DeepSpeech2 **Speech-to-Text** model training on toy set of LibriSpeech:

 ```shell
 cd examples/tiny/s0/